wjtk4444/eso-addons/Teleport/README.md

 `/tp addAlias ct CastleThorn`

 but some features such as dungeon difficulty changing, or aliases being case insensitive won't work.
 Also, if ZOS decides to bless us with a fourth arena, teleporting to it won't work at all unless someone adds it to the list in `Dungeons.lua`.
-If you're really that interested in _why_, go ahead and check the commends in `Dungeons.lua` file.
+If you're really that interested in _why_, go ahead and check the comments in `Dungeons.lua` file.
 Enjoy your brain smoothening experience provided to you by Zenimax™.

 > Any further instructions?